mhkeller/layercake/src/content/guide/06-layout-component-props.md

 ### overflow `'visible'|'hidden'`

-For Html, Svg and ScaledSvg components, whether or not the CSS `overflow` property is set to `'visible'` or `'hidden'`.
+For Html, Svg and ScaledSvg components, whether the CSS `overflow` property is set to `'visible'` or `'hidden'`.
+For Canvas, whether drawings are clipped at the edge of the chart area.
 Useful if you want to hide overflow during an animation or values that exceed the bounds of your chart.
 See [PR#311](https://github.com/mhkeller/layercake/pull/311) for some examples.

 ```svelte
 <LayerCake ...>